 There are many tea processing charts that attempt to accurately depict the tea process, but many of them add unnecessary levels of complexity, or skip steps.
 The goal here was to depict very general processes that all tea styles within a particular type would fit into.

 Feel free to challenge any part of this and to share it, just please link to this webpage.
-If you find this interesting, be sure to check out my posts on some of these individual processing steps: withering, oxidation, and kill green.
+If you find this interesting, be sure to check out my posts on some of these individual processing steps: withering, oxidation, and kill green and drying.

 Tea Processing Chart by Tony Gebely is licensed under a Creative Commons Attribution-NoDerivs 3.0 Unported License.